networkoptix/automation/scripts/readme.md

 ## open_source_check
-To run this script you need a path to the robocat directory to be in the PYTHONPATH environment variable, e.g.:
+To run this script, you need the path to the robocat directory to be in the PYTHONPATH environment variable, e.g.:

 `PYTHONPATH=.:./bots/robocat ./scripts/open_source_check/open_source_check.py --repo-dir